mirjanmiftaraj1/PlaywrightAutomatedTests/README.md

-# This is a NextJS starter in Playwright Automated Tests.
+# This is a Playwright Automated Tests App.

 How to start the app:
 1. npm install